Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Experimental results

-The reconstruction scores in Table \ref{table:2} show that, in most cases, the proposed COROSA approach is better than all competitive methods, with COTV and COHS being the nearest in terms of scores.
-While the performance advantage of COROSA is significant with respect to other methods with random sampling, the score difference is less in the case of spiral sampling.
-This can be explained by the fact that low frequency samples are less in our random trajectory compared to the custom spiral trajectory and our multi-resolution initialization aids in better recovery of these low frequency components, giving higher scores than other methods.
-In general, combined order methods perform well in MRI reconstruction, when compared to TIRF restoration.
-Figure (\ref{fig:mri_6_sr_1_sig_20_ssim}) shows reconstruction results for MRI 6 image with 10\% sampling and 20dB PSNR samples.
-It is clear from the figure that COROSA suppresses background artifacts with the help of spatial adaptation better than TV2 and HS, while also avoiding the staircase artifacts that is normally caused if TV1 is used without spatial adaptation as present in COTV and COHS reconstructions.
-A selected region of this reconstruction is shown in figure (\ref{fig:mri_6_sr_1_sig_20_ssim2}) to further emphasize this fact.
-We have also given the reconstruction results for MRI 1 image with 10\% sampling and 20dB PSNR samples in figure (\ref{fig:mri_1_sr_1_sig_20_ssim1}), showing that visual improvement with COROSA is consistent with the higher scores.
-Further, COTV and COHS introduce prominent artifacts in the reconstruction as seen in zoomed-in view of the same set of images displayed in the figure (\ref{fig:mri_1_sr_1_sig_20_ssim2}).
-It is also clear that these artifacts are not the remnants of the artifacts in the original model, but were produced by COTV and COHS methods.
-On the other hand, COROSA results do not have any artifacts.
-There is one exception in the results that does not confer to the pattern exhibited by other test case.
-In the case of reconstruction for MRI 4 image, COTV was giving significantly better SNR than COROSA.
-When we evaluated the corresponding results visually, we found that the reference MRI 4 image itself has block like piecewise constant regions.
-Because of this, COTV results have higher SNR compared to COROSA caused by the fact that COROSA keeps a minimum amount of second-order smoothing even in the piece-wise constant regions.
+We have also given the reconstruction results for MRI 1 image with 10\% sampling and 20dB PSNR samples in Figure \ref{fig:mri_1_sr_1_sig_20_ssim1}, confirming that the visual improvement with COROSA is consistent with the higher scores.
+Further, COTV and COHS introduce prominent artifacts in the reconstruction as seen in zoomed-in view of the same set of images displayed in Figure \ref{fig:mri_1_sr_1_sig_20_ssim2} along with $\beta(\r)$.
+It is also clear that these artifacts are not the remnants of any artifacts from the original model, but were produced by COTV and COHS methods.
+On the other hand, COROSA results do not have any artifacts and the adaptive weights clearly pick out image boundaries from uniform intensity regions.
+There are two exceptions in the results that do not confer to the pattern exhibited by other test cases.
+In the first case, COTV was giving better SNR than COROSA, with comparable SSIM scores for reconstruction of MRI 1, MRI 2 and MRI 4 images from spiral trajectory.
+This is because of the modification in the spiral trajectory, where low frequency regions are filled and hence the advantage of multiresolution framework utilized in COROSA becomes less significant.
+In the second case, COTV was giving higher SNR score for MRI 4 image reconstruction from random sampling, while having lower SSIM score when compared to COROSA.
+When we evaluated the corresponding results visually, we found that the reference MRI 4 image itself has block-like piecewise constant regions.
+Because of this, COTV results have higher SNR compared to COROSA because of the fact that COROSA keeps a minimum amount of second-order smoothing even in the piece-wise constant regions.
 However, in terms of SSIM score and visual quality, the difference is insignificant.
-Next, it is worthwhile to note that, TGV has the ability to be spatially adaptive because of the auxiliary variable, $p$, and it also retains convexity, which makes it quite attractive.
+Next, it is worthwhile to note that, TGV has the ability to be spatially adaptive because of the auxiliary variable, $\mathbf{p}$, and it also retains convexity, which makes it quite attractive.
 However, our method outperforms TGV significantly.
 Further, surprisingly, even basic non-adaptive methods such as COTV and COHS outperform TGV in many test cases.
 A possible reason that we inferred based on some reconstructions trials, is that, the inferior performance of TGV is due to the lack of efficient optimization method to handle the auxiliary variable.
-Specifically, the convergence of all known optimization methods proposed for TGV is highly dependent on the value of the the smoothing parameters $\alpha_1$, $\alpha_2$ and $\lambda$.
+Specifically, the convergence of all known optimization methods proposed for TGV is highly dependent on the value of the smoothing parameters $\alpha_1$, $\alpha_2$ and $\lambda$.
 This leads to the inferior performance of TGV although it is based on rich and elegant mathematical formulation.
-With regards to the computation time, we found that COROSA restoration for $256 \times 256$ image is completed in 176.9s, while TGV2 takes 24.2s in MATLAB running on Core i7-3770 CPU with 8 GB RAM.
-All methods were set to run with 100 iterations and the number of multiresolution levels was set to 4 for COROSA.